zuozhenggh/learning-library/data-management-library/odi/odi-web-edition-datatransforms/deploying/deploying-odi-web-edition.md

     ![ALT text is not available for this image](images/3018104748.png)

-    **Important**: What follows is a two-part deployment process:

-    * Deployment of the OCI components.
-This may take around 10 minutes.
-Data Transforms is still not ready to use at this stage!

-    * Deployment of the ODI components in your Autonomous Database.
-This may take around 30-40 minutes.
+    **Important**:  Data Transforms is still not ready to use at this stage.
+Deployment of the ODI components in your Autonomous Database will take 10-15 minutes.

     Because of the time required to set up Data Transforms completely, this is an ideal time to take a 10 min break from the workshop.
 We suggest a walk, a nice meal, or perhaps a coffee break.